Olivé

 LIKE FATHER LIKE DAUGHTER

-In hopes of altering their individual notions of what it means to heal generational trauma, LIKE FATHER LIKE DAUGHTER presents an emotionally clumsy Tongan father and daughter (and her ex-boyfriend--who still lives with them) who spend a summer having multilayered conversations and family dinners that reveal if they'll ever be able to forgive each other.
+An emotionally clumsy Tongan father and daughter--and her Japanese ex-boyfriend who lives with them--spend a year having multilayered conversations and family dinners that reveal if they can ever forgive each other.

 ACCOLADES